michaelkopp/sriyantra/README.md

 The viewer was written over a long series of sessions; the paper, the figures, the GeoGebra files and the solver formulations were produced in one.
-The second author proposed the problem, ran the two solver scripts — each takes upwards of an hour — and corrected the first author's mathematics and prose throughout.
+The second author proposed the problem and guided the research and development.

-Every quantitative claim in the paper is checked against the construction by a script rather than asserted from memory; several were wrong when first written and were caught that way.
+Every quantitative claim in the paper is checked against the construction by a script rather than asserted from memory.

 ## Licence